hebel1992/canvas-shop/README.md

 After successful registration it is possible to link account with another provider.
 So thereafter you can login in multiple ways.

 SHOPPING<br />
 It is not mandatory to register before purchasing products.
-However, after doing so providing user data can be avoided with every next shopping.
+However, after doing so, providing user data can be avoided every time you do shopping.
 Additionally, registered user can view all the previous purchases.

 PAYMENTS<br />
 At the moment both, Stripe and Paypal payments, are in the test mode.